Services

 Every Tuesday between 1pm and 3pm you can join us to knit, crochet or make blankets and quilts.
 Experts and beginners welcome.
 Bring your own or we can provide materials.
 A place to knit and to natter... with plenty of tea and coffee!

-You can all our activities on our What's On calendar.
+You can view all of our activities on our What's On calendar.

 Sometimes you just need to talk face-to-face with someone.